autoplot/documentation/to_md/help.md

 (or getViewWindow().reloadTools() is run).
 For example, run the script:
 <http://autoplot.org/data/tools/flashFocus.jy>.
 This will show the
 script in a dialog with an execute button.
-(The scripts can do malicious things like delete files, so you must review the script\!)
+(The scripts can do malicious things like delete files, so you must review the script!)
 Note in the review dialog, that there's a checkbox to add to the tools menu.
 The new menu item "Flash Focus" should appear.
 The script will cause the focus plotElement to flash three times.